mehroosali/s3-redshift-batch-etl-pipeline/README.md

                                                         join song_table on (log_table.artist = song_table.artist_name and \
                                                         log_table.song = song_table.title and log_table.length = song_table.duration )""")`

+* /
+    * `create_tables.sql` - Contains the DDL for all tables used in this projecs
+* dags
+    * `udac_example_dag.py` - The DAG configuration file to run in Airflow
+* plugins
+    * operators
+        * `stage_redshift.py` - Operator to read files from S3 and load into Redshift staging tables
+        * `load_fact.py` - Operator to load the fact table in Redshift
+        * `load_dimension.py` - Operator to read from staging tables and load the dimension tables in Redshift
+        * `data_quality.py` - Operator for data quality checking
+    * helpers
+        * `sql_queries` - Redshift statements used in the DAG

+## Data Quality Checks

+In order to ensure the tables were loaded, a data quality checking is performed to count the total records each table has.
+If a table has no rows then the workflow will fail and throw an error message.

 ## Deployment
 File `dl.cfg` is not provided here.
 File contains :